FlavScents AInsights Entry for Thiogeraniol (CAS: 39067-80-6)

 7. Toxicology, Safety & Exposure Considerations

-Thiogeraniol's safety profile must be considered across different exposure routes.
-For oral exposure in flavor applications, specific ADI or MSDI values are not well-documented, but it is generally used in low concentrations.
-Dermal exposure in fragrances may pose a risk of irritation or sensitization, particularly due to its sulfur content, and should be evaluated according to IFRA guidelines.
-Inhalation exposure is primarily relevant in occupational settings, where adequate ventilation and protective measures are recommended to minimize risks.
+Thiogeraniol's safety profile is primarily evaluated based on its potential exposure routes.
+For oral exposure in flavor use, specific ADI, TTC, or MSDI values are not available, but it is used at low concentrations that are generally considered safe.
+Dermal exposure in fragrance use may pose a risk of irritation or sensitization, particularly due to its sulfurous nature, and formulators should adhere to IFRA guidelines where applicable.
+Inhalation exposure is relevant due to its volatility, and occupational safety measures should be considered to minimize inhalation risks.
+Overall, the risk profiles for food and fragrance applications may differ, with dermal and inhalation routes being more critical for fragrance use.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature